Assistive Technology to Transform the Lives of Low Vision & Blind People Islandwide

-In a study by WHO, about 15% of the world’s population lives with some form of a disability.
-The estimated number of visually impaired people in the world is 285 million, 39 million blind and 246 million with low vision; 65 % of visually impaired people and 82% of all those who are blind are 50 years and older.
+In a study by the World Health Organization (WHO), about 15% of the world’s population lives with some form of disability.
+The estimated number of visually impaired people in the world is 285 million, 39 million blind, and 246 million with low vision; 65 % of visually impaired people and 82% of all those who are blind are 50 years and older.

 Authentic Inclusion says that every individual, regardless of their ability, disability, or health care needs, should be valued as an important member of our community.
 Authentic Inclusion shifts our society’s perspective from the belief that inclusion is a basic human right, to the belief that inclusion is, in fact, a value for all.
 Everyone in society benefits from inclusion – whether it be yourself as one with a disability, the parents of the disabled, employers, co-workers, peers in school, members of government – everyone in society.
 At Antigua Computer Technology (ACT), we believe that authentic inclusion is an important part of societal improvement.
 Our three pillars of community support are “Education, Professional Development, and Authentic Inclusion.”
 It is in these three key areas where we channel most of our social impact resources when striving towards our mission of “bringing our community into the future.”